For self-publishing authors who want to succeed, understanding how and why readers buy books and ebooks online is vital information.

 Self-publishing a book is easy, but getting book sales is not.

-Readers who buy books online are extremely fickle.
-Very often their purchases are driven by name recognition or celebrity status.
+Readers who buy books online are incredibly fickle.
+Very often, they make purchases by name recognition or celebrity status.

 Think here about bestselling authors such as Dan Brown, JK Rowling, Stephen King, or Salman Rushdie.